 Applicants' budgets must be consistent with all requirements (including specific cost limits and prior approval and reporting requirements, where applicable) governing the use of federal funds for expenses related to conferences (which is defined to include meetings, retreats, seminars, symposiums, training, and other similar events), and costs of attendance at such events.
-Information on conference planning, minimization of costs, and conference reporting is available at https://www.justice.gov/ovw/conference-planning.
+Information on conference planning, minimization of costs, and conference reporting is available at OVW conference cost planning.